Probate Lawyers in North Carolina, Florida, Tennessee and New York

 - Advice regarding tax considerations and options for minimizing taxation

-- Preparation of all court forms and documents and filing of same with the Clerk of Superior Court, throughout the administration process
+- Preparation of all court forms and documents and filing of same with the court throughout the administration process

 - Publication of creditor notice in proper newspaper and communication with creditors

-- Services to acquire taxpayer identification number (TIN) for the estate and/or trust
+- Obtain taxpayer identification number (TIN) for the estate and/or trust

 - Notification to tax authorities of the death of and authorized agent for decedent, estate/trust